Oleksandr Usyk will fight Tyson Fury on 70/30 split if Fury donates £1m to Ukraine

 "But I will say, for every day from today that you linger and mess around, I'm going to deduct one per cent from the 30 per cent.

-"Every day, I'm going to deduct one per cent until you take it, and if you don't take it, I'll fight Dubois for $2m.
+"Every day, I'm going to deduct one per cent until you take it, and if you don't take it, go fight Dubois for $2m.
 No problem.

 "But how in the world did you ever offer me a deal?
 Not possible.
 Tick tock, tick tock."